thefifthagreement/jedha-fs-s8-project/sms spam detector/README.md

 _(app.py)_

 From the main page of the web app the user is asked to enter a message.
-Then he uses the "Tester" button to predict whether or not it's a spam.
+Then he uses the `Tester` button to predict whether or not it's a spam.

 ## The main page:
 ![alt text](./images/sms_spam_message.png)